actualbudget/actual/docs/api/actual-ql/functions.md

 # ActualQL Functions

-## Joining tables
+## Joining Tables

 You might have noticed the `category.name` field in the first few examples.
 What exactly is that field, and why can't we just use `category`?

 The `category` field in `transactions` is an `id`.
 You can give it a specific category id to filter by that; you don't want to give it a name like `Home` because multiple categories can exist with the same name in different groups.
 By giving it a category id, you know you are getting back transactions specific to that category.

 However, you often don't have a category id and want to just quickly search by category name.
-Using the `.` operator in a field name will "poke through" to the referenced table and allow you access any fields on it.
+Using the `.` operator in a field name will "poke through" to the referenced table and allow you to access any fields on it.
 Here, we can access any fields on the `categories` table.

 So filtering by `category.name` allows you to search by name instead of id.
 You could use any field for `category`; for example `{ 'category.is_income': true }` would find all income categories.